Proactive Doorstep Care

 At Wandikweza, the impact of Proactive Doorstep Care (PDC) is seen not just in numbers, but in the lives, health, and dignity of the communities we serve.
 By bringing care to the doorstep, we empower individuals and transform entire households.
 Here's what that transformation looks like:

 Through consistent home visits and one-on-one counseling, women gain the knowledge, confidence, and tools to care for themselves and their children.
 They understand the importance of early antenatal care, safe deliveries, exclusive breastfeeding, family planning, and nutrition.
-With access to timely services and trusted support from CHWs and Nurses on Bikes, women are not only surviving childbirth, they are leading healthier, more empowered lives.
+With access to timely services and trusted support from CHWs and Midwives on Wheels, women are not only surviving childbirth, they are leading healthier, more empowered lives.

 Maternal Health Services